Eagan, Minnesota: History

 Eagan was named for Patrick Eagan, who was the first chairman of the town board of supervisors.
 He farmed a 220 acre parcel of land near the present-day town hall.
 Eagan (born 1811) and his wife Margaret Twohy (born 1816) emigrated from County Tipperary, Ireland to Troy, New York, where they married in 1843.
 They arrived in Mendota circa 1853–54, before settling in the Eagan area.

 Eagan was settled as an Irish farming community and "Onion Capital of the United States".
 Its largest growth took place after Highway 77 was relocated and expanded and a six-lane bridge (with three northbound and three southbound lanes) was constructed over the Minnesota River in 1980 and the final Interstate 35E freeway section southbound from Minnesota State Highway 110 in Mendota Heights to the area where it joins 35W in Burnsville was completed in the mid-1980s.
 Eagan's northern border is mostly along Interstate 494.
 Its southern border is about a mile south of Cliff Road.
 Its eastern border runs mostly along Minnesota State Highway 3.
 The western border runs mostly along the Minnesota River's south bank.

 The city was visited by the "20th hijacker" of the September 11 attacks, Zacarias Moussaoui, before the attacks.
 Moussaoui attempted to complete flight training school, but was ultimately refused service by a local resident.

+In February 2026, Eagan's city council placed a one-year ban on the construction of new data centers and cryptocurrency mining operations after residents expressed concerns about data center water and electricity use.
+The ban restricts centers that would use more than 20 megawatts of electricity within 500 feet of homes.
+Eagan had four data centers active or in development before the ban, all under 20 megawatts of electricity use.
+Eagan was the first city in Minnesota to pass such a ban.
+In response, data center owner Eagan Capital sued the city in June 2026, claiming the city did not have the authority to regulate electricity usage, and that such authority lies solely with the Minnesota Public Utilities Commission.